hamidlvn/Create-data-warehouse-Sales-Integration-/README.md

 - Transfer Integrated data to Power BI environment
 - Now we have a Integrated data!

 Notice: At first we had 20 MB data (Not Integrated) and after that our data was integrated and we had just 88 KB power bi file.
-It is Awsome
+It is Awsome.
+Because of  we calculated sales col, Cost col and Profit col in power query environment.